shorepine/alles/README.md

 **Alles** is a many-speaker distributed mesh synthesizer that responds over WiFi.
 Each synth -- there can be hundreds in a mesh -- supports up to 64 additive oscillators and 32 filters, with modulation / LFOs and ADSRs per oscillator.
 The mesh of speakers can be composed of any combination of our custom hardware speakers or programs running on computers.
 The software is open source and the hardware is cheap and easy to make -- you can build one yourself for about US$20.

 The synthesizers automatically form a mesh and listen to multicast WiFi messages.
 You can control the mesh from a host computer using any programming language or environments like Max or Pd.
-You can also wire one hardware synth up to MIDI or MIDI over Bluetooth, and use any MIDI software or controller; the directly connected synth will broadcast to the rest of the mesh for you.
+You can also connect a software speaker to MIDI on your computer and have it broadcast MIDI from any device to the mesh, or wire one hardware synth up to MIDI; the directly connected hardware speaker can broadcast to the rest of the mesh for you.

 We intended their first use as distributed / spatial version of an [Alles Machine](https://en.wikipedia.org/wiki/Bell_Labs_Digital_Synthesizer) / [Atari AMY](https://www.atarimax.com/jindroush.atari.org/achamy.html) additive synthesizer where each speaker represents up to 64 partials, all controlled as a group or individually.
 But you can just treat them as dozens of individual synthesizers and do whatever you want with them.
 It's pretty fun!